ActiveLoop vs CVAT

 - No official mobile app for annotation on the go

-- Managing large datasets for ML projects
+- Managing large-scale unstructured datasets for ML

-- Integrating with ML workflows
+- Integrating datasets with ML training pipelines

 - Training data preparation for computer vision models